 When you host your sites with a managed WordPress host, everything will be nice and organized in a single place.
 You don’t have to bounce between providers or struggle with different setups; it’s a single hub for all your sites.
 Especially if you’re starting to work with more clients or growing your agency, simplifying your providers will save you lots of time spinning up new sites.

-Beyond a clean interface to access your sites, a managed WordPress host will also take care of updates for you.
+Beyond a clean interface to access your sites, a managed WordPress host will also take care of updates for you, so your site is always on the latest WordPress version.
 This usually includes WordPress core updates, PHP updates, and sometimes even theme or plugin updates.
 This can save you hours of time if you’re managing lots of client sites, leaving you with more bandwidth to take on new work.